© Grimsby and Cleethorpes Area Doorstep. All rights reserved

 This applies if you are 16 or 17, if you are pregnant or have children, if you are a care leaver, if you have recently left prison, or if you have a mental health diagnosis or a physical/learning disability.

 If the Homeless Team or Social Services have decided that you are a priority need, and can pay for you to access emergency housing, you will have a bed on a night-by-night basis until something more long-term is found.
-This could the at the YMCA, a bed and breakfast or the Crash Pad at Cambridge Street, Cleethorpes.

 If you are rough sleeping you can call Harbour Place Day Centre on 01472 344118 (9am- 5pm) or the Home Options Team on 01472 326296.